alecclyde/TheLoop/README.md

-# TheLoop
+# TheLoop  📱
 ![The Loop Logo.
 A Knot with "The Loop" in text underneath.](assets/The-Loop-4.png)

 *A group communication application.*

-## Development
+## Development 💻

-This app is still in the process of being developed and has the expected public launch date of **February 2022**.
+This app is still in the process of being developed and has the expected public launch date of **March 2022**.
 Once the app becomes public, we will update this README with information on how to become apart of our testing and feedback team.

-## Contributing
+## Contributing 🤝
 In general, we follow the "fork-and-pull" Git workflow.
 Please follow the GitHub contributing guidelines, and document your Pull request thoroughly.

 1. Fork the repo on GitHub